bugtrons/bugtrons-1/participation-guidelines.md

 ᐉ Judgment will be done on the basis of microsoft forms' submission. <br />
 ᐉ This round doesn't include buggy code to debug, hackers need to warm up via `problem-solving` skills. <br />
 ᐉ Pressence of non-participating collaborators in your `hacker-<your name>` private repository will result in immediate disqualification.<br />
-ᐉ This round will be scheduled as the first competition from 8.00 PM - 8.45 PM.
+ᐉ This round will be scheduled as the first competition from 8.00 PM - 8.45 PM (IST).
   - [Problem 1](): 15 min. (max)
   - [Problem 2](): 30 min. (max)<br />